arthurdavidonisrd/arthurdavidonisrd/README.md

 - 🔭 I am currently WEB freelancer.
-- 🧐 Currently studying: PHP - NodeJS - Java and data structure
+- 🧐 Currently studying: PHP - NodeJS - Laravel and data structure
 - 😄 Pronouns: he/him
 - 🤓A little about me: I am a programming student and fascinated by algorithms and computer science concepts.
 With knowledge of digital circuits, computer networks and computational architecture